 - Statements substantiating your wish to return to Australia; and

 - Any other paperwork which may benefit your submission.

 The travel restrictions placed by the government and the health department are strict and it is advised that you do not start your travel journey without already having your exemption.
 You will be required to show this exemption at the airport in order to leave the country.

-Should you find yourself or your employees in the position of needing a travel exemption before 17 September 2020, Ethos Migration Lawyers can guide you through the process and submit an exemption on your behalf maximising your chances of success.
+Should you find yourself or your employees in the position of needing a travel ban exemption to either exit or enter Australia, Ethos Migration Lawyers can guide you through the process and submit an exemption on your behalf maximising your chances of success.